California OKs pharmacists to dispense HIV prevention meds

 SACRAMENTO, Calif.
 (AP) — Pharmacists in California will be able to dispense HIV prevention pills to patients without a doctor’s prescription after Gov. Gavin Newsom signed legislation Monday that supporters say will greatly reduce the spread of infection.

-Advocates of Senate Bill 159 say that California is the first state to authorize pre-exposure prophylaxis, also called PrEP, and post-exposure prophylaxis, known as PEP, without prescriptions.
-California is already considered a leader in HIV/AIDS prevention, they say.
+Advocates of Senate Bill 159 say California is the first state to authorize pre-exposure prophylaxis, also called PrEP, and post-exposure prophylaxis, known as PEP, without prescriptions.
+California is already considered a leader in AIDS prevention, they say.

 PrEP is a once-daily pill for HIV-negative people while PEP is a medication that people take to prevent the virus from taking hold.
 Supporters say PEP significantly reduces the risk of infection, but only if started within 72 hours of exposure to the virus.